Sir Philip Musgrave, 2nd Baronet: Biography

 In April 1640, Musgrave was elected Member of Parliament for Westmorland in the Short Parliament.
 He was re-elected for Westmorland in November 1640 for the Long Parliament.
 He supported the King and was disabled from sitting in parliament in March 1643.
 Musgrave was Governor of Carlisle and fought for the King at the Battle of Marston Moor and the Battle of Worcester.

-He was appointed the Governor of the Isle of Man by the Charlotte Stanley, Countess of Derby during the Manx Rebellion of 1651.
+He was appointed the Governor of the Isle of Man by Charlotte Stanley, Countess of Derby during the Manx Rebellion of 1651.

 After the Restoration, Musgrave was appointed Custos Rotulorum of Westmorland from 1660 until his death and was re-elected MP for Westmorland in 1661 for the Cavalier Parliament and sat until his death in 1678.
 He was offered a peerage as Baron Musgrave, of Hartley Castle in the County of Westmorland, but did not take up the patent.

 Musgrave died at Eden Hall at the age of 70.

 Musgrave married Julia Hutton, daughter of Sir Richard Hutton of Goldsborough Hall, Yorkshire.
 He was succeeded in the baronetcy by his son Richard.